calumholker/Machine-Learning/README.md

 # Machine-Learning
-Repo for Udemy Machine Learning course
+Repo for my learning of Machine Learning and creating templates for common machine learning methods and algorithms